 1. Rapidly Changing Technologies

 In order for your IT service desk to stay in the loop and keep pace with the latest technology developments, your staff needs to acquire new skills – and access to relevant knowledge articles – on a regular basis.
-This will enable them to readily switch to working with cloud-based or mobile applications, and improve their performance and efficiency.
+This will enable them to readily switch to working with cloud-based or mobile applications, and improve their performance and efficiency along with other service desk challenges.

 The business cost of IT service failures can be hefty, and downtime can also have a detrimental effect on your customers’ businesses.
 It’s why it’s crucial to have an IT service desk and efficient processes in place in order to deal with issues in a timely manner and still maintain quality standards.

-But this can be difficult, because IT support staff will often spend a great deal of their time on the phone or answering emails, instead of dealing with the actual issues.
+But dealing with these service desk challenges can be difficult, because IT support staff will often spend a great deal of their time on the phone or answering emails, instead of dealing with the actual issues.
 Phone calls can be especially problematic since a service desk analyst can handle just one customer at a time, and the next thing you know, there’s a queue of impatient customers waiting for someone to pick up and talk to them.

 Live chat is a completely different story – with it allowing service desk analysts to handle multiple customers simultaneously.
 Be warned though, that while people will wait for 11 minutes on hold before they hang up, their expectations are significantly higher for live chat as the average wait time is just 45 seconds.